North Island ski fields operator placed in voluntary administration

-Ruapehu Alpine Lifts Limited (RAL) were appointed voluntary administrators after three years of disastrous ski seasons due to the lack of snow and the Covid-19 pandemic.
+Ruapehu Alpine Lifts Limited (RAL) has gone into voluntary administration after three years of disastrous ski seasons due to the lack of snow and the Covid-19 pandemic.

 The company, which currently employs 196 staff, owns and operates the Whakapapa and Tūroa ski areas.